Nauru: Official and widely spoken languages

-Here, the Nauruan language is a cornerstone of daily life, spoken by 93% of the population1.
+Here, the Nauruan language is a cornerstone of daily life, spoken by 93% of the population.
 English also plays a vital role, especially in government and commerce.
 Together, these languages shape the island’s identity.

 Beyond these, minority languages add to the diversity.
 This blend reflects the island’s history and its people’s resilience.
 Understanding this linguistic landscape offers a glimpse into the heart of this unique country.